-- PEO1 To prepare the students for acquiring the knowledge of different types of Industrial drives including special electric drives controlled with various power electronic converters. - PEO2 To develop the ability to exhibit creative and critical reasoning skills to comprehend, analyze, design and implement solutions for problems in power electronic converters and drives. - PEO3 To prepare the students for successful carrier in Industry, Academia and Research with proficiency in control of electric drives.
+- PEO1: To develop professional knowledge in the field of power electronics and its applications in power sectors and core industries. - PEO2: To develop ability to exhibit creative and critical reasoning skills to comprehend, analyze, design and implement solutions for problems in power electronic converters and special electrical drives. - PEO3: To enhance the student capacity in pursuing research in emerging areas of power electronic systems.